paavonelimarkka/music-production-docs/my-goto-plugins.md

 ### Neural Amp Modeler

 Free open source software.
 This is a killer!
 Neural modeler amp with a lot of community made profiles.
+It's still very new so you have to keep up with the development.
 Can not stress enough how cool this one is!

 https://github.com/sdatkinson/neural-amp-modeler